 Does GDPR Affect US-Based Distributors?

-Even if you are only selling goods to individuals or businesses in the United States, U.S. distributors should comply with GDPR if your website is open to visitors from the EU and UK, and that website collects personal information from visitors like email or IP addresses.
+Even if you are only selling goods to individuals or businesses in the United States, U.S. distributors should comply with GDPR if your website or ecommerce software for distributors is open to visitors from the EU and UK, and that website or ecommerce software collects personal information from visitors like email or IP addresses.

 To What Extent Do Distributors Need to Comply with the GDPR?

 1.)
-If you are not selling to companies in the EU, but if you have a website that’s open to EU visitors, then you should comply with GDPR if any of the following conditions hold true:
+If you are not selling to companies in the EU, but if you have a website or ecommerce software that’s open to EU visitors, then you should comply with GDPR if any of the following conditions hold true:

 • You have web forms (like contact forms or newsletter sign-up forms, for example) on your website that collect personal information like email addresses or location